We are searching for

 You can't see it, but the tires are slanted when installed.
 The slight angle that each tire sits at improves the handling characteristics of your vehicle so you can corner more easily.
 Unfortunately, angling the tires like this causes one side to wear out more quickly than the other on each side of your vehicle.
 This means that on the driver's side, one side of the tire is wearing out rapidly, and on the passenger's side, the other side of the tire is wearing out quickly.

 There are differences in how the front and rear tires wear as well.
 Rotating your tires properly will move them around so that each tire spends the same amount of time in all the different positions around your vehicle.
 By moving the tires through a specific rotation pattern, you ensure they wear at the same rate on every side.
-When you want to know how long do tires last, you have to consider whether they were rotated properly or not.
-Without proper rotation, tires will wear out nearly twice as fast.
+When you want to know 'how long do tires last?', you have to consider whether they were rotated properly or not.
+Without proper rotation, a tire's life will be nearly cut in half.

 If you leave your vehicle's tires in the same position the whole time you use them, you'll note that either the inside or the outside of your tires is much more worn than the other side.
 Since you should replace your tires as soon as a section has less than 2/32 of an inch of tread, your overly worn section will make your tires bad, and you'll have to get rid of them sooner.